litestar-org/litestar/docs/usage/routing/overview.rst

 .. admonition:: Why Litestar uses radix based routing

-    The regex matching used by popular frameworks such as Starlette, FastAPI or (formerly) Flask is very good at resolving path parameters fast, giving it an advantage when a URL has a lot of path parameters - what we can think of as ``vertical`` scaling.
+    The regex matching used by popular frameworks such as Starlette, FastAPI or Flask is very good at resolving path parameters fast, giving it an advantage when a URL has a lot of path parameters - what we can think of as ``vertical`` scaling.
 On the other hand, it is not good at scaling horizontally - the more routes, the less performant it becomes.
 Thus, there is an inverse relation between performance and application size with this